Robert Fellowes, Baron Fellowes

-Robert Fellowes, Baron Fellowes (11 December 1941 – 29 July 2024) was a British courtier who was private secretary to Queen Elizabeth II from 1990 to 1999.
-He was the brother-in-law of Diana, Princess of Wales, and a maternal first cousin of Ronald Ferguson, the father of Sarah, Duchess of York.
+Robert Fellowes, Baron Fellowes (11 December 1941 – 29 July 2024) was a British courtier who served as private secretary to Queen Elizabeth II from 1990 to 1999.
+He was the brother-in-law of Diana, Princess of Wales, and a maternal first cousin of Ronald Ferguson, the father of Sarah Ferguson.

 Early life

-Fellowes was born in Sandringham on 11 December 1941.
-He was the son of Sir William Albermarle Fellowes (1899–1986), a major in the Scots Guards and land agent of the Sandringham estate, and his wife Jane Charlotte Ferguson (1912–1986).
-His maternal grandfather, Brigadier-General Algernon Francis Holford Ferguson (1867–1943), was the great-grandfather of Sarah, Duchess of York.
+Robert Fellowes was born on 11 December 1941 in Sandringham, Norfolk, the son of Sir William Albemarle Fellowes (1899–1986), a major in the Scots Guards and land agent of the Sandringham estate, and Jane Charlotte Ferguson (1912–1986).
+His maternal grandfather, Brigadier-General Algernon Francis Holford Ferguson (1867–1943), was the great-grandfather of Sarah Ferguson.
 His paternal family hail from Shotesham, Norfolk, and are a landed gentry family, a junior branch of the barons de Ramsey.

 Fellowes was educated at Eton College.
 He received a short service commission in the Scots Guards in 1960.
-Fellowes played cricket for Norfolk in the 1959 Minor Counties Championship, making one appearance each against Buckinghamshire and the Nottinghamshire Second XI.
+He played cricket for Norfolk in the 1959 Minor Counties Championship, making one appearance each against Buckinghamshire and the Nottinghamshire Second XI.

 Career

 After leaving the Guards in 1963, Fellowes entered the banking industry.
-He worked for Allen Harvey and Ross Ltd, discount brokers and bankers, from 1964 until 1977.
-He was a managing director from 1968.
-He was first offered a position in the royal household in 1974, but declined until his firm was in a better financial state.
+He worked for Allen Harvey and Ross Ltd, discount brokers and bankers, from 1964 until 1977, becoming a managing director from 1968.
+He was first offered a position in the royal household in 1974, but declined until his firm was in a better financial position.

 In 1977, Fellowes joined the royal household as assistant private secretary to the sovereign.
-He would spend the next twenty years in the Private Secretary's Office.
+He spent the next 20 years in the Private Secretary's Office.
 He became deputy in 1986 succeeding Sir William Heseltine as principal private secretary to the sovereign in 1990.
-Upon his appointment, he was sworn into Her Majesty's Privy Council which entitled him to the prefix The Right Honourable for life.
-His tenure oversaw Queen Elizabeth II's annus horribilis in 1992 and the death of his sister-in-law, Diana, in 1997.
+Upon his appointment, he was sworn into Her Majesty's Privy Council, entitling him to the prefix The Right Honourable for life.
+His tenure included Queen Elizabeth II's annus horribilis in 1992 and the death of his sister-in-law, Diana, in 1997.

-Fellowes left his position in February 1999 to return to private banking, his retirement having been announced implicitly on 1 June 1998 when his successor Robin Janvrin was named.
-He was created a life peer on 12 July 1999 taking the title Baron Fellowes, of Shotesham in the County of Norfolk in the Queen's Birthday Honours List.
+Fellowes left his position in February 1999 to return to private banking, his retirement having been implied on 1 June 1998 when his successor, Robin Janvrin was named.
+He was created a life peer on 12 July 1999, taking the title Baron Fellowes, of Shotesham in the County of Norfolk, in the Queen's Birthday Honours List.
 He sat as a crossbench peer until his retirement on 10 February 2022.

-Lord Fellowes was introduced to the House of Lords and took his seat formally on 26 October 1999.
-Lord Fellowes remained technically a member of the royal household, having been appointed an extra equerry to the Queen following his retirement.
+Fellowes was introduced to the House of Lords and took his seat formally on 26 October 1999.
+He remained technically a member of the royal household, having been appointed an extra equerry to the Queen following his retirement.
 He served as secretary and registrar of the Order of Merit from 2003 to 2022.